JaGoLi/libreboot-repo/www/news/fsf-thank-you.md

 % To the FSF: Thank you for defending Richard Stallman!
-You did the right thing.
+Ignore the haters.
+You did the right thing!
 % Leah Rowe
 % 12 April 2021